dcposch/blakejs/README.md

 If you're using BLAKE2b in a web app, 15 MB/sec is probably fine.

 Javascript doesn't have 64-bit integers, and BLAKE2b is a 64-bit integer algorithm.
 Writing it with`Uint32Array` is not that fast.
+BLAKE2s is a 32-bit algorithm, so it's a bit faster.

 If we want better machine code at the expense of gross looking JS code, we could use asm.js